Speaker:

 Note: All ICAS events are held in English, open to the public, and admission is free unless otherwise noted.

 Richard Katz is a special correspondent for Weekly Toyo Keizai and the publisher of the Japan Economy Watch blog on Substack.
-The Contest For Japan’s Economic Future is his third book on Japan.
+New Tab The Contest For Japan’s Economic Future is his third book on Japan.
 His commentaries have been published in Foreign Affairs, The Wall Street Journal, the Financial Times, and others.
 He received his MA in Economics from New York University in 1996.

-View Robert Dujarric's Profile
+Arrow-Medium View Robert Dujarric's Profile